AysajanE/personal-portfolio-web-app/README.md

 # Personal Portfolio Web App

-An ultra-minimalist blog for Dr. Aysa Janez Iz, embracing radical minimalism with only essential features.
+An ultra-minimalist blog for Dr. Aysajan Eziz, embracing radical minimalism with only essential features.
 Built with Next.js 15, TypeScript, and Tailwind CSS.

 ## 🌟 Features